LTI Integration and What That Means for Using Yellowdig Grade Passback with Your Learning Management System

 1) Yellowdig scores are sent to your LMS as a proportion calculated from the total Yellowdig points received for the course over the total Yellowdig points possible for the course.
-If you set up Yellowdig so that students can earn up to 100 Yellowdig points over the semester and a student currently has 30 of those points, Yellowdig sends that student's grade to your LMS as a 0.30.
-This 0.30 is then multiplied against the LMS points you have assigned to Yellowdig participation.
-If a Yellowdig assignment is worth 10 course points then this students current course grade from 30 Yellowdig points would be 3 of the 10 available course points.
+If you set up Yellowdig so that students can earn up to 100 Yellowdig points over the course of the semester, and if a student currently has 30 of those points, Yellowdig sends that student's grade to your LMS as a proportion: namely, 0.30.
+This 0.30 is then multiplied by the LMS points you have assigned to Yellowdig participation.
+Hence, if you allotted 10 course points to Yellowdig in your LMS, the student's current Yellowdig grade (in the LMS) would be 0.30 x 10, or 3 points.

 2) The proportion that is sent to the LMS gradebook is of the total board value set in Yellowdig, not from the weekly maximum or the total possible as of that week.
-Therefore, the proportion that is passed will count up over the length of the course as learners increase their total points earned in Yellowdig.
-In other words, if the student described above, who has 30 points, is only in the 3rd week of a 10-week course and the weekly maximum is set to 10 points, then they would actually have 100% of the points they could have earned to that point in the course, but their LMS gradebook entry would indicate they had earned 30% of the possible points.
+Therefore, the proportion that is passed will increase over the length of the course as learners increase their total points earned in Yellowdig.
+In other words, if the student described above, who has 30 points, is only in the 3rd week of a 10-week course, and the weekly maximum is set to 10 points, then they would actually have 100% of the points they could have earned to that point in the course, but their LMS gradebook entry would indicate they had earned 30% of the possible points.

-Why does it matter that grades are sent as a proportion score?
+Why does it matter that grades are sent as a proportion?